 Summary

 These 100 W Harbor Freight solar panels are an excellent entry point into off-grid solar power.
-This isn’t the strongest or fanciest system you can buy, but hey, at this price, would you expect it to be?
+This isn’t the strongest or fanciest system you can buy, but hey, at this price, what would you expect it to be?

 The panels do the job that they are designed to do.
 They are quick and easy to set up and use, and sturdy enough for the purpose.
 If you are looking for a cheap portable solar panel system, then I recommend this system.
 If you’re looking for a home system that generates a lot of power, then you need something different and a lot more expensive.